JoshuaFoster208/322Lab_0/lab7/lab7_README.md

      - printed the start and end time to the file
      - added and removed comments that were to remind me to do things and the reference paragraph at the top
      - several other small things
+    - smoothed out comments and made the scalar range be from -100 to 100 so that there will be a mix of postiives and negatives in the file